Infinity (comic book): Part 1 – "Infinity"

 Arriving on Earth, the Outrider begins looking for Earth's secrets as he searches through Avengers Tower and the Jean Grey School for Higher Learning.
-Appearing at a S.W.O.R.D. base, the Outrider is seen killing a S.W.O.R.D. agent in an effort to find Earth's weakness.
+Appearing at a S.W.O.R.D. base, the Outrider kills a S.W.O.R.D. agent in an effort to find Earth's weakness.
 While badly beaten by the Inhumans, the Outrider is ultimately able to inform Thanos that the Avengers have left Earth, prompting his forces to prepare to invade Earth.

 Avengers – "Avengers Universe 1"

 The Avengers travel in space to the Galactic Council to decide the fate of the incoming Builders.
 The decision is to lure them into a trap and destroy them.
-Things go well in the Council's favor until the Builders decloak the rest of their fleet and destroy most of the Council's frigates.
+Things go well in the council's favor until the Builders decloak the rest of their fleet and destroy most of the council's frigates.
 The Avengers, together with the remaining ships retreat in defeat.

 New Avengers – "The Cull Obsidian"

-Thanos' Black Order arrives on Earth and demands a tribute in exchange for the survival of its inhabitants.
-Black Bolt reveals to the Illuminati that Thanos used the demand for the tribute (the heads of young Inhumans between the ages of sixteen and twenty-two) as a cover for the search of his lost Inhuman-descendant son.
+Thanos' Black Order begin their invasion of Earth, attacking New York, Atlantis, and Wakanda in search of the Infinity Stones.
+In Attilan, Black Bolt calls a meeting with the other members of the Illuminati to inform them of Thanos' true purpose.